onep1xel/TheAccessAgency/content/_index.md

   padding: bottom
   cards:
   - heading: What is Accessible Tourism?
-    text: The journey towards more universal accessibility in tourism means better societal inclusion and increased revenue for operators.
+    text: The journey towards more *Universal accessibility* in tourism means better societal inclusion and increased revenue for operators.
     link:
       text: More about Accessible Tourism
       url: "accessible-tourism"
   - heading: Our work
-    text: We’re super-proud of the work we’ve done to advocate for inclusion and provide information for better experiences through better universal access.
+    text: We’re super-proud of the work we’ve done to advocate for inclusion and to help provide information for better experiences through better universal access.
     link:
       text: See our work
       url: "work"